 Will I be able to holiday in Italy?

-The Foreign Office dictate to us where and where we are able to travel to on holiday and in the event of them feeling that a destination is unsafe for some reason, they will be restrict all but ‘essential travel’ to that region.
-You can keep up to date with what the FCO’s current policy on Italy is by clicking here.
-You can request to receive an email every time that the government changes their travel advice for Italy – see the FCO web page of how to subscribe.
+The Foreign Office dictate to us where and when we are able to travel to specific destinations.
+In the event of them feeling that a destination is unsafe for some reason, they will restrict all but ‘essential travel‘ to that region and as at 16th October, this is the advice they have in place.
+Keep up to date with what the FCDO’s current policy on Italy.
+You can request to receive an email every time that the government changes their travel advice for Italy – see the FCDO website on how to subscribe.

 How will I be able to get to Champoluc?

-As airlines begin to restart services between the UK and Europe, we hope that it will be possible to fly in to all the airports that we offer airport transfers from.
+Assuming that the current travel restrictions are lifted, we hope that it will be possible to fly in to all the airports that we offer airport transfers from.
 If you book a flight for the winter and the airline is unable to provide that service, then they have an obligation to refund you in full for any cancelled flights.

 We are also expecting that more clients will choose to travel by train or by car to northern Italy.
 We don’t include flights in our prices anyway, so our customers are free to make their own travel arrangements.
 Those not requiring transfers from the airport or railway station qualify for a discount off our normal prices.